 Moroccan-inspired furniture always adds well-traveled flair to any space.
 A wood chest or console is a great way to incorporate hand-carved designs that tell a story with pattern and texture.
 As a TV stand in this living room, a Moroccan-inspired sideboard adds a little something from the old world for a friendly contrast with modern technology.

-In the spirit of bringing exotic travels home, layering basket weaves, macramé, and mud cloth creates a beachy, bohemian Moroccan-inspired style.
-The summery vibes in this bedroom space are the perfect blend of inspiration that spans from Southern Europe to Northern Africa, with a warm neutral palette of earth tones and layered woven textiles infused with Moroccan spice (complete with pom-poms for a little bit of exotic flair).
+In the spirit of bringing travels home, layering basket weaves, macramé, and mud cloth creates a beachy, bohemian Moroccan-inspired style.
+The summery vibes in this bedroom space are the perfect blend of inspiration that spans from Southern Europe to Northern Africa, with a warm neutral palette of earth tones and layered woven textiles infused with Moroccan spice (complete with pom-poms for a little bit of flair).